jjaffeux/usine/README.md

 # Usine

-Usine (french word for factory) is a small gem aiming to bring a limited feature set of factory_girl when using Trailblazer’s operations.
-[Trailblazer](http://trailblazer.to/) advocates against using factory_girl to avoid differences when initializing objects.
-Usine follows this path but allows you to define defaults for the parameters passed to your operations.
+Usine (french word for factory) is a wrapper around factory_girls with two goals: simplify using [Trailblazer](http://trailblazer.to/) with factory_girl, and avoid initializing models through factory_girl instead of Trailblazer.

 ## Installation